kivymd/KivyMD/README.md

 * Add new classes MDRectangleFlatIconButton and MDRectangleFlatButton;
 * Add new classes MDRoundFlatIconButton and MDRoundFlatButton;
 * Add new class MDUpdateSpinner;
-* Add new class MDUserForAnimationCard;
+* Add new class MDUserAnimationCard;

 License
 =======